-In the end, Acme is able to create winners out of all the Jamaican athletes thus assuring each one a gold medal in their respective events.
+In the end, Acme was able to create winners out of all the Jamaican athletes thus assuring each one a gold medal in their respective events.

 Similarly, this analogy applies to all organisations.
-The hypothetical teams that are mentioned here (nutritionists, physiotherapy, etc) are akin to Finance, Marketing, Product, Sales and others.
-Once you understand the methodology, efforts should be taken to align the efforts of all these teams in one direction: Achieving the Company Objectives.
+We can replace these hypothetical teams with Finance, Marketing, Product, Sales and others.
+Once you understand the methodology, take efforts to align the efforts of all these teams in one direction: Achieving the Company Objectives.
 Not doing so will only hamper its growth, despite making use of one of the best goal setting frameworks.

 For example, the product department may create one of their most inspired products.
 But if they are not familiar with what the target market desires, the products will not be able to create any impact.
 The product department needs to collaborate with the sales team as well as the marketing team to understand the pain points of their audience and design their product accordingly.

-Important note: The process of setting up OKRs is as much important as achieving them.
+Important note: The process of setting up Team OKRs is as much important as achieving them.
 Making it as inclusive & open as possible will bring you one step closer to success.
 However, it would be too much to expect 100% adoption & success rates in the first go.
-Do not be discouraged.
+It may happen.
 No matter how theoretically strong you become, things tend to change in practice.
 Always keep room for trial and error and try to avoid these common OKR mistakes.
 Once you get the hang of it, you will automatically get better at setting OKRs.

-- The correct sequence of setting goals is Strategy > Company objectives > Team > Individual
+- The correct sequence of setting goals is Strategy > Company objectives > Team OKRs > Individual OKRs

-- Always make sure team goals are aligned with company goals
+- Always align team OKRs with company goals

 - Collaboration between various teams helps to increase chances of creating a better product